Crystal

 • Proof of identification

-• Proof of collateral’s condition
+• Proof of the collateral’s condition

 Lender tip: If you do not have a standard proof of income there are some alternative income sources that could qualify you.